pfrazee/eco/README.md

 On the `put()` method, the given object is diffed against the current state, and a resulting set of operations are published on the feed and applied locally.
 The diff process works according to the types; for instance, a counter will calculate the delta between the values and issue an `inc` or `dec` op; the register, however, simply issues an overwriting `set` operation.

-Messages received from other feeds must be applied manually for now with `applyMessage`.
+Messages received from other feeds must be applied manually for now with `applyMessages`.
 This gives the developer clear control over when changes occur to the dataset.

 ## Message Schema